 Do I Have to Pay Tax on a Used Car From a Private Seller?

 In the past, there was a lot of dissension about tax applying to private sales.
-Over time rules came into place to govern this.
-When it comes to the private sales, the tax implication is different.
+Overtime rules came into place to govern this.
+When it comes to private sales, the tax implication is different.
 Federal taxes have no bearing on this such as the HST.
 It will depend on the provincial tax regulations to what kind of tax is owing.
 Most of the provinces will have some regulations about this.

 There is still ongoing contention about the taxes.
-It respects to a private sale of a vehicle.
-The argument is that the vehicle could go on a sale several times.
+It respects a private sale of a vehicle.
+The argument is that the vehicle could go on sale several times.
 Each time there is a tax levied against it.

 The tax owed is determined by the province.
 But in most cases, it’s on the full sale price of the vehicle.